 This post contains affiliate links.
 At Returns Rinse Repeat, we want out readers to be financially successful, so any reviews are honest and unbiased.
 Learn more here.

 Real estate investing can be a powerful tool for wealth generation and financial independence.
 There are hundreds of different strategies and paths to achieving wealth through real estate.
-Below are six common types of real estate investing- each with its own pros and cons and varying levels of work needed.
+Below are six real estate investing strategies for beginners- each with its own pros and cons and varying levels of work needed.
 Before you begin your real estate journey, research the different types and choose one to start with that most fits your lifestyle.

 Great for: generating passive income, supplementing retirement income, creating long term investments